rust-lang/crates-io-ops-bot/README.md

 ### Setting Up a Discord Application

-To use this bot, you will need to set up a Discord application through the [Discorse Developer Portal](https://discordapp.com/developers/).
+To use this bot, you will need to set up a Discord application through the [Discord Developer Portal](https://discordapp.com/developers/).

 [This blog post on Davao JS](https://medium.com/davao-js/2019-tutorial-creating-your-first-simple-discord-bot-47fc836a170b) has a good guide on creating a Discord application and generating the token key.
 Skip to the "Generating Token Key" heading in the post and come back here